-Feel free to try to run your SWEB binaries on an Linux operating system and vice-versa and see what happens!
+Feel free to try to run your SWEB binaries on a Linux operating system and vice-versa and see what happens!

 The Scheduler is the manager of the threads.
-Every time a timer-interrupt happens or a thread voluntary calls the Scheduler’s yield method, the Scheduler’s schedule method is invoked.
-It will pick the next waiting runnable thread from the list and set him as the active thread.
+Every time a timer interrupt happens or a thread voluntarily calls the Scheduler’s yield method, the schedule method is invoked.
+It will pick the next waiting runnable thread from the list and set it as the active thread.
 Note that there will always be at least one ready thread, namely the idle thread.

-As you might already now, SWEB uses a very common memory management technique called paging.
-Therefore the memory is split-up into a number of pages with a fixed page-size (usually a power of 2).
-The Page Manager is the allocation unit for pages.
+As you might already know, SWEB uses a very common memory management technique called paging.
+Therefore the memory is split up into a number of pages with a fixed page size (usually a power of 2).
+The Page Manager is the allocation unit for physical pages.
 It keeps track of used and free pages.
-If a thread needs another pice of memory for his code or data it has to request a page at the Page Manager.
+If a thread needs another piece of memory for its code or data it has to request a page at the Page Manager.

-If a CPU interrupt is triggered some code to handle it is neccessary.
-The implementation of platform
+If a CPU interrupt is triggered, some code to handle it is necessary.
+The implementation of

 x86 interrupt handling can be found in the file “arch/x86/source/InterruptUtils.cpp”.

 On x86 there are basically two types of interrupts.
-First there are errors caused while execution like divide by zero exceptions, overflows, invalid op-codes and many, many more.
-Second there are so called interrupt requests – short IRQ – caused by software (operating system) or by hardware (a device: keyboard, disk, network-card, …).
+First, there are errors caused while execution like divide by zero exceptions, page faults, invalid op-codes, and many, many more.
+Second, there are so-called interrupt requests – short IRQ – caused by software (operating system) or by hardware (a device: keyboard, disk, network card, …).

 The timer-interrupt is caused by a timer overflow.
-The handler (irqHandler\_0) invokes the Schduler’s
+The handler (irqHandler\_0) invokes the Scheduler’s

 schedule() method, which picks a new thread from the list to run.